 Is there a lingering feeling that you and your partner aren’t truly compatible?
 If so, it’s crucial to explore why that is and if it’s something that can be resolved.
 Compatibility doesn’t mean that everything about you is the same; it means that your major goals fit together and that you have a healthy connection, whatever that means for you.
-Disparities between you and your partner when it comes to the big things you want in life, such as having children and raising a family, are something that you likely want to crack down on at the six-month mark in a relationship.
-For example, if it bothers you that you’ve always wanted kids and your partner is adamant that they don’t, it’s time to have a conversation.
+Disparities between you and your partner when it comes to the big things you want in life, such as having children and raising a family, are something that you likely want to address at the six-month mark in a relationship.
+For example, if it bothers you that you’ve always wanted kids and your partner is adamant that they don’t, it’s probably time to have a conversation.
 It doesn’t mean that either one of you needs convincing or changing; it’s okay that you want to have kids, and it’s okay that your partner doesn’t.
 It’s just something to keep in mind if you’re in it for the long haul.
 If you have a dealbreaker and that dealbreaker comes up, it’s something to consider and start a conversation about at the very least.

-All couples disagree from time to time.
-That’s unavoidable.
-You’re different people, and as a result, you’ll have different opinions.
-By no means is this a bad thing.
-In fact, it’s great!
-As long as you love each other and work together well, you don’t have to be the same.
-Studies show that arguing can actually be a sign of a good partnership.
 What it comes down to is how you argue and how you resolve those disagreements.
 Do you both feel heard after a disagreement is over?
 Can you talk it through in a levelheaded manner and take a breather if you need to?
 Are you able to compromise?
 Do both of you feel respected?
+If you find that you can’t work through your problems healthily, or if you feel misunderstood and frequent arguments are causing you stress, one option is to go to couples therapy.

-Figuring Out If The Relationship Is For The Long Term
+Considering If The Relationship Is For The Long Term

 Frequently Asked Questions (FAQs)